Debugging & Testing with Meta-Simulation¶

-Generally, MIDAS-level simulations are only slightly slower than target-level ones.
-Moving to FPGA-Level is very expensive.
+Generally, meta-simulators are only slightly slower than target-level ones.
 This illustrated in the chart below.

-Note that using more agressive optimization levels when compiling the Verilated-design dramatically lengths compile time:
+Note that using more aggressive optimization levels when compiling the Verilated-design dramatically lengthens compile time:

 Notes: Default configurations of a single-core, Rocket-based instance running rv64ui-v-add.
 Frequencies are given in target-Hz.
-Presently, the default compiler flags passed to Verilator and VCS differ from level to level.
+Presently, the default compiler flags passed to Verilator and VCS differ between meta-simulation and target-level simulation.
 Hence, these numbers are only intended to ball park simulation speeds, not provide a scientific comparison between simulators.
-VCS numbers collected on Millenium, Verilator numbers collected on a c4.4xlarge.
-(ML verilator version: 4.002, TL verilator version: 3.904)
+VCS numbers collected on a local Berkeley machine, Verilator numbers collected on a c4.4xlarge. (meta-simulation verilator version: 4.002, target-level verilator version: 3.904)